-Property is theft! — this phrase is attributed to Jacques Pierre Brissot.
-Grand words.
-He was a gifted writer and a compelling speaker, but not a pragmatic politician.
-Brissot advocated war against the monarchies of Europe, yet he did not know how to conduct it.
-When military success failed to materialise, the Revolution radicalised.
-That was not what Brissot had intended.
-He attempted to retreat from his earlier position.
-In doing so, he endangered the young Republic and made himself a powerful enemy: Robespierre.
-The Montagnards had Brissot and his Girondist allies arrested on 2 June 1793.
-On 31 October 1793, Brissot walked his final path to the scaffold.
-The crowd cried: Vive la République!
-JK
+Property is theft!
+This is one of the many famous phrases attributed to Jacques Pierre Brissot, the gifted writer and compelling speaker.
+As a politician, however, he lacked a sense of pragmatism.
+He advocated war without considering the consequences.
+That proved fatal to him.
+For when military successes failed to materialize, the Revolution became more radical.
+That was not what Brissot had wanted.
+He tried to row back.
+His inconsistency endangered the survival of the young Republic.
+And Brissot made himself a powerful enemy: Robespierre.
+The Montagnards had Brissot and his Girondins arrested on 2 June 1793.
+On 31 October 1793, Brissot mounted the scaffold.
+The people cried: Vive la République!

 1789 - 1799